11 Best Design Feedback Tools for Creative Teams in 2026

 **Vector-based design and prototyping tool.**

-Best for: Web application design & prototyping.
+Best for: Web application design and prototyping.

 Adobe XD has become a favorite among designers due to its lightweight interface, fast performance, and seamless integration with other Adobe tools.